-Beyond, a charity for care leavers, aims to raise funds for one-off grants to help young people who have left care in our city to thrive.
+Beyond, a charity for care leavers, raises funds for one-off grants to help young people who have left care in Sussex to thrive.

 Whether it’s for a suit for a job interview, a deposit on a flat or help to fund driving lessons, we aim to support young people who don’t have a ‘bank of mum and dad’ to call on.

-We support care leavers in the Sussex area from the ages of 18 to 30 to support their independence and to help them go on to fulfil their dreams and aspirations.
+We support care leavers in Sussex from the ages of 18 to 30 to support their independence and help them fulfil their dreams and aspirations.

 There are 51,000 children living in Sussex

-Of these, 2,160 children support by social services
+Of these, 2,160 children are supported by social services

 (4.2 per cent)